VeenathT/VeenathT/README.md

 - 🌱 I’m currently learning **Software engineering , web development , and machine learning**

-- 👀 I’m interested in **Exploring the intersections of technology, creativity, and social impact, as well as delving into fitness, style, and psychology.**
+- 👀 I’m interested in **Exploring the intersections of technology, creativity, and social impact , as well as delving into fitness, style, and psychology.**

 - 📫 How to reach me: **veenaththamuditha@gmail.com**

-- ⚡ Fun fact: **Balancing my love for coding with my passion for fitness, you'll often find me debugging code between gym sets or brainstorming project ideas during a workout session.**
+- ⚡ Fun fact: **Balancing my love for coding with my passion for fitness , you'll often find me debugging code between gym sets or brainstorming project ideas during a workout session.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">